-there is no explicit physical sign here of such Islamisation, apart from the mosque at the entrance gate, and the claim that, at one point of the pilgrimage trajectory, a particular indenture on a rock slab represents the Muslim kopiah cap.
-In addition to the prism-shaped saintly graves, other similarly shaped objects tend to play an important role in the saint veneration as found in the popular Islam of Western Asia and North Africa: sacred chests or boxes (zenduq) containing sacred flags, incense and candles.
+Great Mother / Earth, kingship, agricultural and Qur'anic references whose sole unifying factor is the inclusion in the guardian's pious discourse and in the unified pilgrimage trajectory; in North Africa there is a similar heterogeneity of references, but these have been more effectively brought under the unifying common denominator of popular Islamic saint veneration, which in the eyes of the local actors is all-explanatory.
+At Nagara Padang, it is not saint veneration that bestows sanctity upon the shrine.
+Admittedly, there is an implicit notion of Indonesia's legendary Seven Walis (Saints) having appropriated and purified the shrine area for Islam, but (contrary to the saintly tombs in North African popular Islam, and elsewhere) there is no explicit physical sign here of such Islamisation, apart from the mosque at the entrance gate, and the claim that, at one point of the pilgrimage trajectory, a particular indenture on a rock slab represents the Muslim kopiah cap.
+In addition to the prismshaped saintly graves, other similarly shaped objects tend to play an important role in the saint veneration as found in the popular Islam of Western Asia and North Africa: sacred chests or boxes (zenduq) containing sacred flags, incense and candles.
 In this respect it is remarkable that one of the few apparently man-made objects at the Nagara Padang shrine is a large (c.
 2,5 m.) prismatic block, about which however I could not gather the guardian's explanation.

-Fig. 26.
-Man-made elements at Nagara Padang: a.
+Fig. 18a.
 Enigmatic large prismatic block (covered with secular graffiti) at one of the final stations of the pilgrimage; 18b-d.
-Other manifestations of deliberate human working upon the shrine area: a stone slab with a text, regular stairs, and a reliquary-like or tomb-like concrete structure, also with a text, all marking the entrance to the shrine area proper.
-For the reader's orientation I have marked the same stoneblock by a white outline on two images
+Other manifestations of deliberate human working upon the shrine area: a stone slab with a text, regular stairs, and a stupa- or tomb-like concrete structure, likewise with a text, all marking the entrance to the shrine area proper.
+For the reader's orientation I have marked the same stone block by a white outline on two images